ironkayman/RebisTheory/rebis_theory.md

 Skylark has at least 2 types of engines, one powered by tearium and one recovered and placed into the Lab, whose power supply is barely enough to power the complex, and it is designed similar to arcade gate pillars with distinct presence of Energy aura patterns.

 We can identify the potential application of tearium through the analysis of the [intro cinematic](https://youtu.be/d5CrSNU-Wyg).
 Skylark, prior to reaching Cradle's star system was located in a tunnel.
-Based on the general understanding of Isorian advancements, we propose that it is a tangible, physical tunnel created by teh vessel for long-distance travel, rather than a storytelling tool.
+Based on the general understanding of Isorian advancements, we propose that it is a tangible, physical tunnel created by the vessel for long-distance travel, rather than a storytelling tool.
 In this proposed context we consider tearium as a fuel derived of "to tear", such as to tear regular space.

 ##### Thematic Connections of Isorians and Cradle